1-Methylnicotinamide: Role in the body

-Vascular Protective Effects
+Vascular protective effects

 1-MNA exerts beneficial effects on blood vessels through its action on the vascular endothelium.
 It improves the bioavailability of nitric oxide (NO), which is crucial for vasodilation, and regulates the activity of endothelial nitric oxide synthase (eNOS), the enzyme responsible for NO synthesis.

 These effects have been demonstrated in both in vivo and in vitro studies.
 Oral administration of 1-MNA has been shown to increase the diameter of the brachial artery (as measured by flow-mediated dilation, FMD) and stimulate NO release from human endothelial cells in both healthy individuals and those with hypercholesterolemia increased.

 Additionally, in cases of vascular dysfunction (e.g., hypertriglyceridemia or diabetes), 1-MNA restored normal NO-dependent vasodilation.
 By increasing NO bioavailability, 1-MNA may counteract endothelial dysfunction, support endothelial regeneration, and improve vascular function, particularly in the context of cardiovascular risk.

-Anticoagulant Effects
+Anticoagulant effects

 1-Methylnicotinamide is an endogenous activator of prostacyclin synthesis and can therefore regulate thrombolytic and inflammatory processes in the cardiovascular system.
 It inhibits platelet-dependent thrombosis through a mechanism involving cyclooxygenase-2 and prostacyclin (PGI_{2}) and increases nitric oxide bioavailability in the endothelium.
 Endogenous prostacyclin (PGI_{2}) plays a critical role in preventing platelet aggregation and thrombus formation.
 A deficiency in PGI_{2} can lead to increased platelet aggregation and arterial thrombi.

-Anti-atherosclerotic and Anti-inflammatory Effects
+Anti-atherosclerotic and anti-inflammatory effects

 1-MNA exhibits anti-atherosclerotic and anti-inflammatory properties by improving the prostacyclin- and NO-dependent secretory function of the vascular endothelium, inhibiting platelet activation, reducing inflammation within atherosclerotic plaques, and lowering systemic inflammation and TNF-α levels.

 The anti-inflammatory effects of 1-MNA are linked to its ability to stimulate endogenous PGI_{2} secretion and reduce IL-4 and TNF-α levels.
-These effects are mediated by endothelial mechanisms rather than a direct impact on immune cell function, ensuring that the body’s immune response is not weakened.
+These effects are mediated by endothelial mechanisms rather than a direct impact on immune cell function, ensuring that the body's immune response is not weakened.

-NAD^{+} Optimization
+NAD^{+} pptimization

 1-MNA is an inhibitor of nicotinamide N-methyltransferase (NNMT).
 By inhibiting NNMT activity, it regulates NAD^{+} biosynthesis via the nicotinamide salvage pathway, the primary route for NAD^{+} synthesis in mammals.
 By participating in this pathway, 1-MNA optimizes NAD^{+} levels.